HennyBicks01/RadzenPaletteCreator/README.md

 5. **Choose a Download Format: CSS or Override**

+   Once you finished designing your theme its time to choose a download format
    - **CSS**: Select this option if you want to download a new version of the specific theme you're working on.
 This allows for maintaining varied palettes across different themes within your projects.
    - **Override**: Choose this option to apply your new palette across all themes you download.
 This ensures a consistent color scheme throughout your application, regardless of the theme.